 More information about the Authority

-The Data Protection Authority (DPA), better known as the Authority, is an independent body ensuring the protection of privacy when personal data are processed.
+The Data Protection Authority (DPA) is an independent body ensuring the protection of privacy when personal data are processed.

 As a data protection authority the Authority is not alone in Europe: there is a counterpart in every EU member state, which the Authority closely cooperates with in order to come to harmonised European positions and learn from colleagues' experiences.
 At a global scale, too, the Authority has a few counterparts and maintains contacts, both in working groups and during conferences.